your marine electrican

 Simrad

 Sail or power, new yacht or old, we’re here to ensure your marine electrics and electronics are working efficiently and safely.
-We value professional development and maintain ABYC Marine Electrical Certification and NMEA 2000 Advanced Installer.
+We value professional development and maintain ABYC Marine Electrical Certification and NMEA Member.

 We are passionate about being on the water.
 Having efficient electricity and electronics on your boat gives you the confidence to go out adventuring on the water for an afternoon or to cruise the world.
 We’re here to help.
-Our hourly rate is $110.
+Ed’s hourly rate is $120.

 Get EstimateMore about Ed

-Ed Baker’s love for all things electric and his love of boating makes marine electrics a good fit.
-After being raised in the San Francisco Bay Area and then moving to Utah, he spent many years on the lakes in the summers.
+Ed Baker’s love of all things electric and boating makes marine electrics a good fit.
+After growing up in the San Francisco Bay Area and moving to Utah, he spent many summers on the lakes.
 In the winter, he served on the National Ski Patrol in Park City, Utah, and as a guide for Diamond Peaks Heliski Adventures.
-He moved from the mountains to the sea in 2014 when he served as Captain/Engineer on an 80-foot catamaran in Florida for 3 years.
+He moved from the mountains to the sea in 2014, serving as Captain/Engineer on an 80-foot catamaran in Florida for 3 years.

 "We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch it, we are going back from whence we came"